anshulkhattar/Beginner-Level-Android-Studio-Apps/ideas.md

 #Android App Ideas
-List any ideas you may havr for Beginner Level Android Apps
+List any ideas you may have for Beginner Level Android Apps

--  Tic Tac Toe Game (Human vs Computer, or allow players to interact remorely with each other for advanced feature)
+-  Tic Tac Toe Game (Human vs Computer, or allow players to interact remotely with each other for advanced feature)